ideasman42/nerd-dictation/readme.rst

                         Setting to zero is the most responsive at the cost of high CPU usage.
-                        The default value is 0.1 (processing 10 times a second), which is quite responsive in practice (the maximum value is clamped to 0.5) --delay-exit SECONDS  The time to continue running after an exit request. this can be useful so "push to talk" setups can be released while you finish speaking (zero disables).
+                        The default value is 0.1 (processing 10 times a second), which is quite responsive in practice (the maximum value is clamped to 0.5) --delay-exit SECONDS  The time to continue running after an end request. this can be useful so "push to talk" setups can be released while you finish speaking (zero disables).
   --suspend-on-start    Start the process and immediately suspend.